When starting a new business, there are some basic steps to take as follows:

 Obtain and display appropriate licensing

 You also must obtain appropriate licensing as required.
-A business tax license authorizes you to collect Vermont taxes on behalf of the Vermont Department of Taxes.
-When you apply for and receive a license to collect sales tax or meals, alcohol, and rooms tax on behalf of the Department of Taxes, you should display it in your business where it can be easily seen by customers (for example, near a cash register or at a front desk).
+A business tax license authorizes you to collect Vermont taxes on behalf of the State of Vermont.
+When you apply for and receive a license authorizing you to collect state tax, you should display it in your business where it can be easily seen by customers (for example, near a cash register or at a front desk).
 You must then hold the state tax you've collected in trust until you remit it to the Vermont Department of Taxes by the due date.

 Please note: If you register online through the Vermont Secretary of State or with the Department of Taxes through myVTax, you will receive your registration and licensing more quickly than submitting a paper application.